 “Experience a new story set at Hogwarts in the 1800s.
 Your character is a student who holds the key to an ancient secret that threatens to tear the wizarding world apart.
 Make allies, battle Dark wizards, and decide the fate of the wizarding world.”

-As shown in the game’s reveal trailer, Warner Bros. originally planned for Hogwarts Legacy to launch sometime in 2021, but recently, the game was delayed to 2022.
+As shown in the game’s reveal trailer, Warner Bros. originally planned for Hogwarts Legacy to launch sometime in 2021, but subsequently delayed it to 2022.
 Per the game’s social media channels, it was delayed in order to give it “the time it needs.”
 It’s also speculated that the COVID-19 pandemic has greatly impacted the development of many games, including this one.

-Warner Bros. said “creating the best possible experience for all of the Wizarding World and gaming fans is paramount to us,” putting the quality of the final product first.
-At this time, the only thing we know is that Hogwarts Legacy is supposed to launch sometime in 2022 at an unspecified date.
+Warner Bros. said, “Creating the best possible experience for all of the Wizarding World and gaming fans is paramount to us,” putting the quality of the final product first.

 While we haven’t seen official gameplay quite yet, the trailer depicts characters casting spells and battling against terrifying beasts, so it’s likely you’ll have many opportunities to partake in magical combat — against monsters or other witches/wizards.
 There were also sections within the trailer that showcase various creatures that could serve as companions, like the majestic hippogriff.